Rufus For Real

 Pull Up A Chair and Let's Chat!

-• Dried Thyme, Dijon Mustard, Worcestershire Sauce - The flavor players.
+• Dried Thyme, Dijon Mustard, Worcestershire Sauce – The umami crew.
+These three create a savory, well-rounded flavor base without overpowering the prime rib.

 Image of Beef Broth